PrestaShop/prestashop.github.io/news/_posts/releases/2019-06-25-prestashop-1-7-6-0-rc-release.md

 **Core:**
   - [Module Faceted search version has been bumped to 3.0.5](https://github.com/PrestaShop/PrestaShop/pull/14284) which contains interesting bug fixes
-  - Watermark and Product comments modules have been integrated and can now be installed from the Module Catalog page in the back office ;
+  - Watermark and Product comments modules have been integrated and can now be installed from the Module Catalog page in the back office
+  - Tips and Updates module (psaddonsconnect) has been updated to the 2.0.0 version
   - [We have replaced PHPExcel by PHPSpreadsheet](https://github.com/PrestaShop/PrestaShop/pull/14316) in order to better handle XLS or XLSX files import